 Effective therapies for COVID-19 are urgently needed.
 The PETAL Network is responding to the COVID-19 crisis and redirecting effort to develop and deploy COVID-19 trials.
-The first is the ORCHID Trial.
+The first was the ORCHID Trial.
 Hydroxychloroquine is an antimicrobial agent with immunomodulatory and antiviral properties that has demonstrated in vitro activity against SARS-CoV-2, the virus that causes COVID-19.
-Preliminary reports suggest potential efficacy in small human studies.
-Clinical trial data are needed to determine whether hydroxychloroquine is effective in treating COVID-19.
+Preliminary reports suggested potential efficacy in small human studies.
+Clinical trial data was needed to determine whether hydroxychloroquine is effective in treating COVID-19.

 ORCHID was a blinded, multicenter, placebo-controlled randomized clinical trial of oral doses of Hydroxychloroquine as compared to a matching placebo to treat patients hospitalized with COVID-19 illness (by positive test or presumed positive based on protocol specific criteria).

 This trial was launched in the first week of April and enrolled 479 patients in less than 3 months.
 It was stopped mid-June after showing no evidence of benefit or harm.

 Major US Trial Closes Showing No Benefit for Hydroxychloroquine in COVID-19

 The Outcomes Related to COVID-19 Treated with Hydroxychloroquine among In-patients with Symptomatic Disease (ORCHID) trial stopped enrolling new patients based on the fourth scheduled interim analysis showing no evidence of benefit or harm.